 IMPORTS: Nicaragua imports GE corn and soybean meal for the animal feed industry.
-In 2017, Nicaraguan imports of yellow corn from the United States reached 229,431 metric tons with a total value of \$44 million.
-Soybean meal imports reached 92,551, MT in volume with a total value of \$36 million.
-Imports of other biotechnology products from countries other than the United States are limited or non-existent.
+In 2019, Nicaraguan imports of yellow corn from the United States reached 279,084 metric tons with a total value of \$58.6 million.
+Soybean meal imports reached 123,479 MT in volume with a total value of \$42.2 million.
+Imports of other biotechnology products from countries other than the United States are limited.

-FOOD AID RECIPIENT COUNTRIES: Nicaragua continues to be a large food aid recipient due to its limited capacity to supply food for human and animal consumption.
+FOOD AID: Nicaragua continues to be a large food aid recipient due to its limited capacity to supply food for human and animal consumption.
 At present, imports of GE crops for human consumption are not allowed since the Nicaraguan Commission of Risk Analysis of Living Modified Organisms (CONARGEM) has only approved the use of such crops for animal feed.
 Non-GE crops and some GE processed food products - such as textured soy protein, soybean flour and refined vegetable oils - are accepted for use in food assistance programs.